celulaproject/celula/README.md

 ## Celula API

-The Celula API is available under https at the 3141 port on every instance running Celula.
+The Celula API is available under https at port 3141 on every instance running Celula.

 ### `GET` /id
 Returns the identity of the Celula instance: